SirDigbyChickenCezar/SirDigbyChickenCezar.github.io/_posts/2019-10-04-Hello-World.md

 it's frowned upon to have a photo of yourself on a CV anyway, and this site is essentially an extended resume.

 But I still wanted *something* there, to give the site a bit of personality.
 Maybe it could be just a pretty image I'd generated to give the place a bit of personality?
-For the better part of the day, this Blender generate 3D image of some glitchy bananas was the number one contender:
+For the better part of the day, this Blender generated 3D image of some glitchy bananas was the number one contender:

 ![Slick bananas](/images/banana_logo.jpg)